House-of-Cardano/cardano-millions-testnet/README.md

 Once the build is complete, make a copy the file `config/mainnet-config.yaml` to `config/testnet-config.yaml` and edit the following line in this file:

+`NetworkName: testnet`
 `NodeConfigFile: ../../cardano-my-node/testnet-config.json`

+`NetworkName` will be mainnet by default.
+Change this to testnet.

 The `testnet-config.json` file is one of the files that are created when you build the cardano-node - so build and synchronise your cardano node (testnet) before setting up cardano-db-synch.
 The path for the `NodeConfigFile` is the path to the node config file, relative to the config file located in the `cardano-db-sync` folder.
 Once the file has been copied and modified, run: